From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Last-Iterate SGD Bounds for Linear Regression

 \section{Last-Iterate SGD Bounds for Linear Regression}

 In this self-contained section, we derive last-iterate guarantees for SGD in the realizable stochastic least squares setup.
 Motivated by the connection with continual regression discussed in \cref{sec:reductions}, we focus on regression problems that are $\beta$-smooth individually, and obtain upper bounds for the last SGD iterate that apply for a significantly wider range of step sizes compared to prior art \citep{varre2021last}.
-Notably, this is the first time convergence of SGD in this setup is established for a range of step sizes completely independent of the optimization horizon. \cref{table:wr_sgd} compares our bounds with related work and classic results.
+Notably, this is the first time convergence of SGD in this setup is established for a range of step sizes completely independent of the optimization horizon. \cref{table:wr_sgd} in \cref{sec:related_works} compares our bounds with related work and classical results in the field.

-Many recent works study SGD in the realizable least squares setting \citep{ge2019stepDecay,vaswani2019fast,berthier2020tight,zou2021benign,varre2021last,wu2022last} under a slightly more general noise model.
-These studies are primarily motivated by the connection between this setup and deep neural networks in the overparameterized regime \citep{ma2018power}, where the model is expressive enough to perfectly fit the training data.
-With the exception of \citet{varre2021last}, most of these works focus on non-fixed step size schedules and/or provide guarantees for the average iterate.
-Further discussion of related work can be found in \cref{sec:related_works}.
-Proceeding, throughout this section we consider stochastic, realizable least squares problem as defined next. \begin{setup} Let $\cI$ be an index set, and $\cD$ a distribution over $\cI$.
+Recent work has analyzed SGD in \emph{realizable} (possibly noisy) least squares settings \citep{ge2019stepDecay,vaswani2019fast,berthier2020tight,zou2021benign,varre2021last,wu2022last}.
+Realizable settings are primarily motivated by connections to deep networks in the overparameterized regime \citep{ma2018power}, where models are expressive enough to perfectly fit the training data.
+With the exception of \citet{varre2021last}, most of these works focus on non-fixed step sizes and/or provide guarantees for the average iterate (see \cref{sec:related_works} for discussion).
+Similarly, here we study the following stochastic, jointly realizable least squares problem.

+\begin{setup} Let $\cI$ be an index set, and $\cD$ a distribution over $\cI$.
 We consider the optimization objective: